danasydyk/CV-road-sign-detecion/README.md

 | 6 | Speed Limit 20 | 14 | Stop |
 | 7 | Speed Limit 30 | | |

+## Why YOLOv8?

+YOLOv8 is fast, lightweight, and easy to deploy.
+It detects objects in a single pass through the image, which makes it suitable for real-time use.
+The small variant (yolov8s) is only ~22MB, accurate enough for sign detection, and runs without a GPU.
+It also has a simple training pipeline, which made it a practical choice for this project.

 ## Dataset

 Trained on the [Traffic Signs Detection dataset](https://www.kaggle.com/datasets/pkdarabi/cardetection) from Kaggle.